1928–29 Northern Rugby Football League season: Championship play-off

+Final

+County leagues

+Swinton won the Lancashire League, and Huddersfield won the Yorkshire League.

 Challenge Cup

 Wigan beat Dewsbury 13–2 in the first final to be played at Wembley Stadium in front of a crowd of 41,000.

 This was Wigan’s second Challenge Cup Final win in their fourth Cup Final appearance.

+County cups

+Wigan beat Widnes 5–4 to win the Lancashire Cup, and Leeds beat Featherstone Rovers 5–0 to win the Yorkshire Cup.